bekk/bekk-christmas/post/thecloud/serverless-development-with-serverless-framework.md

 **Events**

-Anything that can trigger your functions you have defined in your service.
-On AWS this can be anything from a HTTP request from API Gateway, an image which is uploaded to a S3 bucket, a new entry in a DynamoDB database, a CloudWatch alert and [lots more](https://serverless.com/framework/docs/providers/aws/events/).
+Events are what trigger your functions you have defined in your service.
+On AWS this can be anything from a HTTP request from API Gateway, an image uploaded to a S3 bucket, a new entry in a [DynamoDB](https://aws.amazon.com/dynamodb) database, a [CloudWatch](https://aws.amazon.com/cloudwatch/) alert and [lots more](https://serverless.com/framework/docs/providers/aws/events/).

 **Resources**

 These are any resources which is needed by your service, and typically what your functions use.
-Typical resources may be a database like DynamoDB or a S3 bucket.
+Typical resources may be a database like DynamoDB , S3 bucket or a [SNS](https://aws.amazon.com/sns/) topic.

 ## What does this look like in practice?

-Below is an example of a *service*, defined in i file called `serverless.yml`.
-The service is an API which you can use to create new christmas wishes and return a list of all your wishes.
+Below is an example of a *service* defined in a file called `serverless.yml`.
+The service is an API which you can use to create new christmas wishes, and return a list of all your wishes.

 ```yaml
 service: wishlist